streamthoughts/kafka-connect-file-pulse/README.md

 ## 🏁 How to get started ?

-The best way to learn Connect File Pulse is to follow the step by step [Getting Started](https://streamthoughts.github.io/kafka-connect-file-pulse/docs/getting-started/).
+The best way to learn Kafka Connect File Pulse is to follow the step by step [Getting Started](https://streamthoughts.github.io/kafka-connect-file-pulse/docs/getting-started/).

 If you want to read about using Connect File Pulse, the full documentation can be found [here](https://streamthoughts.github.io/kafka-connect-file-pulse/)